MariaJoaoMiraPaulo/productFinder/README.md

-# Salsify Product Finder
+# Product Finder

 ## Project Overview

 This application is a dynamic product filtering interface designed to filter products based on their properties.
-The core challenge was to create a condition editor that allows users to filter a set of products by selecting properties, operators, and values.

 ## Technologies Used